-If the Company terminates Mr. Prashad's employment without cause or if Mr. Prashad terminates his employment for "good reason," (a) he will receive payment for his accrued base salary, vacation pay, and expenses, as well as any vested benefits due under any Company benefit plans or programs; (b) he will receive severance pay in an amount equal to \$1,260,000; (c) the following awards will vest as of his termination date (or the date of Committee certification in the case of (iii) below): (i) stock options and other equity incentive awards (excluding awards granted under the Long-Term Incentive Program) with purely time-based vesting; (ii) awards granted under the Long-Term Incentive Program with purely time-based vesting that are scheduled to vest within the LTIP Year (as defined in his employment agreement) in which termination of employment occurs; and (iii) the pro-rata portion (based upon the time period from October 1, 2018 until the termination date) of his purely performance-based awards granted under the Long-Term Incentive Program that are scheduled to vest within 180 days after the date of termination and for which the Compensation and Stock Option Committee certifies that the applicable performance metrics were achieved within such 180-day period; and (d) he will receive a lump sum payment equal to the total premiums he would be expected to pay for eighteen (18) months of COBRA coverage.
-Stock options (both time-based and performance-based) that are vested on Mr. Prashad's termination date will be exercisable for one year following the termination date, or until their expiration date if shorter; however, any purely performance-based stock options that vested during the 180-days following termination as described in (iii) above will be exercisable for 18 months following the date of Mr. Prashad's termination.

-- If the Company terminates Mr. Prashad's employment for cause or he terminates his employment without good reason (including by giving notice that he will not extend the term of the employment agreement), he will only receive his accrued compensation through the termination date and any vested benefits due to him under Company plans or programs. - If Mr. Prashad's employment is terminated by the Company without cause or by Mr. Prashad with good reason within two (2) years following a change in control of the Company (as defined in the employment agreement), the Company will make a lump sum payment to Mr. Prashad equal to the sum of (a) his accrued compensation prior to termination; (b) an amount equal to the total premiums he would be expected to pay for eighteen (18) months of COBRA coverage; and (c) an amount equal to \$1,260,000.
+- If the Company terminates Mr. Prashad's employment without cause or if Mr. Prashad terminates his employment for "good reason," (a) he will receive payment for his accrued base salary, vacation pay, and expenses, as well as any vested benefits due under any Company benefit plans or programs ("accrued compensation") through the termination date; (b) he will receive severance pay in an amount equal to \$1,260,000; (c) the following awards will vest as of his termination date (or the date of Committee certification in the case of (iii) below): (i) stock options and other equity incentive awards (excluding awards granted under the Long-Term Incentive Program) with purely time-based vesting; (ii) awards granted under the Long-Term Incentive Program with purely time-based vesting that are scheduled to vest within the LTIP Year (as defined in his employment agreement) in which termination of employment occurs; and (iii) the pro-rata portion (based upon the time period from October 1, 2018 until the termination date) of his purely performance-based awards granted under the Long-Term Incentive Program that are scheduled to vest within 180 days after the date of termination and for which the Compensation and Stock Option Committee certifies that the applicable performance metrics were achieved within such 180-day period; and (d) he will receive a lump sum payment equal to the total premiums he would be expected to pay for eighteen (18) months of COBRA coverage.
+Stock options (both time-based and performance-based) that are vested on Mr. Prashad's termination date will be exercisable for one year following the termination date, or until their expiration date if shorter; however, any purely performance-based stock options that vested during the 180-days following termination as described in (iii) above will be exercisable for 18 months following the date of Mr. Prashad's termination. - If the Company terminates Mr. Prashad's employment for cause or he terminates his employment without good reason (including by giving notice that he will not extend the term of the employment agreement), he will only receive his accrued compensation through the termination date. - If Mr. Prashad's employment is terminated by the Company without cause or by Mr. Prashad with good reason within two (2) years following a change in control of the Company (as defined in the employment agreement), the Company will make a lump sum payment to Mr. Prashad equal to the sum of (a) his accrued compensation prior to termination; (b) an amount equal to the total premiums he would be expected to pay for eighteen (18) months of COBRA coverage; and (c) an amount equal to \$1,260,000.
 In addition, his stock options and other incentive awards will vest in accordance with the terms of the applicable plans and award documents; provided that all vested stock options will be exercisable for a period of one year (or until the end of the original option term, if shorter). - If Mr. Prashad's employment is terminated due to his disability, the Company will pay him \$420,000 over a period of 24 months but only at such times as he is not receiving benefits under the disability insurance provided by the Company.
-In addition, he will be entitled to receive (a) all compensation accrued through the date of termination; and (b) vested benefits due under the Company's benefit plans. - If Mr. Prashad's employment is terminated due to his death, the Company will be obligated to pay his estate (a) all compensation accrued through the date of termination; and (b) any vested amounts due under the Company's benefit plans.
+In addition, he will be entitled to receive his accrued compensation through the date of termination.

+• If Mr. Prashad's employment is terminated due to his death, the Company will be obligated to pay his estate his accrued compensation through the date of termination.